OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 conda env create -n obb --file build/conda/conda-3-9-env-full.yaml
 ```

-_Note: Using python 3.10 can lead to undesirable functionality for certain
+Note: Using python 3.10+ can lead to undesirable functionality for certain commands.
-commands._

-### Activate the virtual environment
+#### 7. Activate the virtual environment

 ```bash
 conda activate obb
 ```

-Note: At the end, you can deactivate it with: conda deactivate.
+Note: At the end, you can deactivate it with: `conda deactivate`.

-### Install dependencies with poetry
+#### 8. Install dependencies with poetry

 Install the main dependencies with